a blog about cars, car blog

 When I was about 16, he told me, "I don't care where you work or what kind of work you do, just pick a career you enjoy.
 If you've got to spend one-third of your life at work, it better be something you love to do.
 And, if you ever find that you don't like it anymore, go do something else."
 He said it casually and probably wouldn't have even remembered saying it but it made a profound impression on me.

 My dad's words have influenced my career choices and changes throughout my working life.
-When I told my parents that I was resigning from my mid-level corporate job and moving my wife and kids moving across the country to start my own business, my mom was worried.
+When I told my parents that I was resigning from my mid-level corporate job and moving my wife and kids across the country to run my own business, my mom was worried.
 "But you're giving up all that security."
 My dad was very supportive and told her, "This sounds like a good thing and he needs to take the risk and do it.
 Otherwise, he'll always regret not taking the chance."

 So, the next time you see your dad, sit down with him and solicit his opinion and advice about your most pressing business problem.
 You may be surprised at the answers he can provide.
 If you're a father, be available to your children, set time aside to spend with them and be prepared to offer the wisdom of your school-of-hard-knocks experience.

 The last time my dad saw my business, I owned a struggling little four-employee company.
 He died shortly thereafter.
 He didn't live to see my company grow and prosper but, because of his advice over the years, he had helped plant the seeds of its success.
-I wish he were here today.
-If he was, I'd still be asking for his advice.

-copyright 1998-2008 - Joseph M. Sherlock - All rights reserved
+copyright 1998-2021 - Joseph M. Sherlock - All rights reserved

 Disclaimer

-The facts presented in this blog are based on my best guesses and my substantially faulty geezer memory.
+The facts presented on this website are based on my best guesses and my substantially faulty geezer memory.
 The opinions expressed herein are strictly those of the author and are protected by the U.S. Constitution.
 Probably.

 Spelling, punctuation and syntax errors are cheerfully repaired when I find them; grudgingly fixed when you do.

 If I have slandered any brands of automobiles, either expressly or inadvertently, they're most likely crap cars and deserve it.
-Automobile manufacturers should be aware that they always have the option of giving me free cars to try and change my mind.
+Automobile manufacturers should be aware that they always have the option of trying to change my mind by providing me with vehicles to test drive.

-If I have slandered any people or corporations in this blog, either expressly or inadvertently, they should buy me strong drinks (and an expensive meal) and try to prove to me that they're not the jerks I've portrayed them to be.
+If I have slandered any people or corporations, either expressly or inadvertently, they should buy me strong drinks (and an expensive meal) and try to prove to me that they're not the jerks I've portrayed them to be.
 If you're buying, I'm willing to listen.

 Don't be shy - try a bribe.
 It might help.